joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 > may implement please refer to the
 > [React documetation](https://facebook.github.io/react/docs/component-specs.html)

-### Next Steps

-While it's entertaining that your modifications to the source file are reflected immediately into the browser this is not a practical path for application customization that isn't just modifying the presentation aspects.
-We want to be able to customize a components *data*.
-For this we must learn how to parameterize components.

 ## Parameterizing Your Components

 Like plain React components, Om components take props as their first